krnak/ztrezor/doc/suite.md

 - [ ] If an output is shielded, then it has an additional _memo_ field.
 Memo is a message for a recipient.
 - [ ] Maximum length of memo is 512 bytes of utf8 encoded text.
 If a user enters a longer memo, he gets an error message.

+estimation:
+- 1 md for new account type
+- 1 md for getting addresses and viewing keys
+- 7 md for transaction GUI.
+A difficulty could be in writing all these validation scripts and unified address decoding script.

+## 6. Tests

+- [ ] get_address tests
+- [ ] get_viewing_key test
+- [ ] sign_tx host side input validation tests
+- [ ] sign_tx Trezor tests
+- [ ] prove tx tests
+- [ ] blockchain scanning tests

+estimation: 15 md. possible difficulties
+- process of writting test includes repairing mistakes
+- blockchain scanning is slow due to the need to try to decrypt every utxo in the blockchain -> experimenting takes a time
+- proof computation is slow (aprox.
+2 mins at stadard laptop) -> experimenting takes time
+- Since the environment already consists of 4 entities (Trezor, Suite, zingolib and prover) it could be chalenging to isolate their interactions.
+This might reqire to replace some of them by some mock components.

 ## Servers

 - [ ] _optional: SL should run Zcash full-node.
 I recommend using actively maintained pure rust [zebra](https://github.com/ZcashFoundation/zebra) full node._